 Process Improvement Project(s)

 The Cardiology PGY2 resident will be expected to take a leadership role in the improvement of one or more cardiovascular medication-related processes, such as electronic medication order management (order sets, order panels, clinical pathways), medication safety activities, creation of (or updates to existing) cardiovascular medication usage guidelines, and evaluation of new cardiovascular medications for formulary inclusion via Pharmacy & Therapeutics committee approval.
-Appropriate activities in this category will be identified with the assistance of the RPD and appropriate goals and deadlines (prior to completion of the residency experience) will be set for the resident.
+Appropriate activities in this category will be identified with the assistance of the RPD and appropriate goals and deadlines will be set for the resident.

 Each resident will earn an appointment as a Clinical Instructor with the University of North Carolina Eshelman School of Pharmacy.
-Residents are required to participate as a teaching assistant (TA) for at least one Eshelman School of Pharmacy (ESOP) class for either the Fall or Spring Semesters.
-This class will likely be directed toward second or third year student pharmacists, with a planned emphasis on CV medication education.
+Residents are required to participate as a teaching assistant (TA) for at least one Eshelman School of Pharmacy (ESOP) class for the spring semester.
+This class will be directed toward second or third year student pharmacists, with a planned emphasis on CV medication education.
 Successful completion of 1 semester of the above TA responsibilities is required for completion of the residency.